chuazy94/zy_blog_2/_posts/2021-06-19-euros-prediction-md3.md

   </tbody>
 </table>

+Netherlands are clear favourites here with an overwhelming 59% probability of winning.
+The most probable scoreline is 2-1 win but the 37.8% probability of a 2 or greater goal margin for Netherlands is one of the highest amongst the fixtures here.
+This is also aided with their fans cheering them on in their final group game.

-The Netherlands have already topped their group and I expect a rotated squad, but still proving enough quality to dismantled an already eliminated North Macedonian side. **Netherlands 2-0 North Macedonia**
+The Netherlands have already topped their group and we expect a rotated squad, but still proving enough quality to dismantled an already eliminated North Macedonian side.
+We will be going for a Netherlands win with 2 goal margin, but could potentially be more. **Netherlands 2-0 North Macedonia**

-### Group D: England vs Czech Republic
+### Group D: England vs Czech Republic (Home Advantage)
 <em>Weighted xG (1.11 - <span style="color:blue">1.49</span>) /
 <em>Weighted xGA (<span style="color:red">0.85</span> - 1.22)